 As soon as possible after the Council meeting, staff prepare a list of nominated candidates compiled in alphabetical order.
 Staff also prepare a press release listing the Council’s nominees.

-Except for cause, as soon as possible after individual applicants are notified, Council staff call the governor’s office to communicate the Council’s nominations.
+Except for cause, as soon as possible after individual applicants are notified, Council staff contact the governor’s office to communicate the Council’s nominations.

 The Council does not reconsider its nominees after the names are submitted except in the case of death, disability, or withdrawal of a nominee.
 If the death, disability, or withdrawal of one or more nominees leaves the governor with fewer than two names for filling a vacancy, the Council may, upon request of the governor, submit enough additional names so that the governor has at least two nominees for the vacancy.
 The Council will vote to determine if there are additional applicants who can be nominated from the original list of applicants.
 If no candidate receives sufficient votes to be nominated, the Council will re-advertise the position.